Jhonier-Jimenez/la-mountain/README.md

 https://www.npmjs.com/package/react-multi-carousel

-You can find all of the code I wrote in the src/App.js and src/App.css Or you can run the project to see it by yourself
+You can find all of the code I wrote in the -src/App.js and
+-src/App.css

+Or you can run the project to see it by yourself

-Just clone it
+Just clone the repository
 Install npm
 and run it with npm start